cechandler/dissertation-paper/proposal/abrahamsen-proposal.md

 Abrahamsen's "fermata" ended with the *Concerto for Piano and Orchestra* (1999-2000); this work initiated a fertile period of artistic synthesis that combined the practice of returning to previous works (and referencing other composers' works) with new innovations in compositional technique.
 In this second period, Abrahamsen has returned to previous works in two ways: arrangement for a larger ensemble and starting from an existing germinal motive and expanding upon it significantly.
 For instance, Abrahamsen recasts the first four movements and eighth movement of *Ten Studies for Piano* (1984-98) for orchestral forces in *Four Pieces for Orchestra* (2004) and in the final movement of the *Piano Concerto*, respectively. *Air* (2006), for solo accordion, is a reworking and development of material from his first piece for accordion, *Canzone* (1978), and *Air* further serves as a point of departure for *String Quartet No. 3* (2008).[@SQ3PN Program note]

 Beginning with *Schnee* (2006-08) and *Wald* (2008-09), Abrahamsen's style crystalized into one based on tightly constrained musical materials, microtonal sonorities, repeating material delineated by repeat signs, frequent changes of meter, tempo modulations, and complex polyrhythms.
 The two works are drastically different in scope and instrumentation, with *Schnee* scored for nine musicians lasting an hour and *Wald* scored for fifteen musicians lasting eighteen minutes.
-Abrahamsen has nonetheless indicated that *Wald* is a "twin piece" to *Schnee*[@WaldPN Program note], and indeed they share not only the aforementioned characteristics but also clearly articulated forms and symmetrical ensemble seating plans.
+Abrahamsen has nonetheless indicated that *Wald* is a "twin piece" to *Schnee*,[@WaldPN Program note] and indeed they share not only the aforementioned characteristics but also clearly articulated forms and symmetrical ensemble seating plans.

 While *Schnee* has gained greater notoriety, due in part to its dramatic hour-long length, *Wald* better exemplifies the synthesis of his second period, where previous materials are recast and further developed within the context of these new compositional resources.
 It consists of seven variations based on the beginning of his woodwind quintet *Walden* (1978), and Abrahamsen has indicated there are additional connections to Robert Schumann's *Waldszenen*.[@WaldPN Program note] The thematic material appearing in both *Walden* and *Wald* is a rising perfect fourth horn call that elicits responses from other instruments.[@WaldPN Program note] The horn call repeats but has a slower periodicity than the other responses leading to a gradual change in the order of call and response.
 The passing of material around the instruments of the ensemble figures prominently throughout the work, and Abrahamsen controls this feature through the symmetrical arrangement of the ensemble into six groups.
 With these characteristics in mind, *Wald* represents an excellent case study to discuss the features of Abrahamsen's second period.